The Great Wave (The Lord of the Rings: The Rings of Power): Writing

+The showrunners wanted to give the Dwarf princess Disa an element that set her apart from the male Dwarves that had been seen in previous Tolkien adaptations, and developed the idea of her magical ability to resonate stone with her voice.
+They described her role in Dwarvish society as combining elements of an artist and a priestess.
+The showrunners thought this aligned with the established culture and society of the Dwarves, and was a believable extension of the echolocation that real-life cave-dwelling creatures have developed.

-Sophia Nomvete, who portrays the Dwarf princess Disa, felt there was a pain at the center of her character's husband, Prince Durin IV, that was created by the absence of his friend Elrond in the years before the start of the series.
-Nomvete said Disa was aware of this and wanted to help her husband overcome it.
+Disa actress Sophia Nomvete felt there was a pain at the center of her character's husband, Prince Durin IV, that was created by the absence of his friend Elrond in the years before the start of the series.
+Nomvete said Disa was aware of this and wanted to help him overcome this.
 In researching Dwarvish culture for the series, Nomvete read about Aulë, the creator of the Dwarves, and felt the dynamic between him and his wife Yavanna was reflected in the relationship between Disa and Durin.
 Durin actor Owain Arthur saw the scene between Prince Durin and King Durin III as a coming-of-age moment for the prince where he has to decide between his personal wishes and the expectations of his father.
 For the preceding scene, where Durin and Elrond discuss their respective fathers, Arthur and Elrond star Robert Aramayo discussed their own relationships with their fathers as preparation.
 This storyline introduces the powerful ore mithril to the series.
 Yip felt this introduction would register for audiences who were not familiar with Tolkien's lore because of the time that had been invested in the relationship between Durin and Elrond so far in the series: "You don't need to necessarily understand exactly what Durin is talking about regarding the mithril, but you can see how much it means to him".